 - Do your best to remain positive, especially if you encounter a couple of tough questions in a row.
-You got this!
+You've got this!

 Rest the Night Before the Exam

-Of all the tips for passing the real estate exam, this bit of advice may seem the most basic.
+Of all the tips for passing the real estate exam, this bit of advice may be the most basic.
 But there are some people who attempt to compensate for a lack of preparation by cramming at the last minute with an all-nighter.
 Studies consistently show there is a positive correlation between sufficient sleep and performance on tests.
-With a good night's sleep and a healthy breakfast, you will likely notice improvement with your memory, concentration, and stress.
+With a good night's sleep and a healthy breakfast, you will likely notice an improvement in your memory, concentration, and overall stress level.

 The benefits of a restful night of sleep are hard to ignore.
 But what constitutes a good night's sleep?
 And what steps can you take to rest well the night before your exam?
-The National Sleep Foundation (NSF) suggests that adults 18 and older strive to sleep for seven to nine hours per night.
-The NSF also offers the following simple tips to help ensure that you sleep soundly once you go to bed:
+The National Sleep Foundation (NSF) suggests that adults 18 and older strive to sleep for 7-9 hours per night.
+The NSF also offers the following simple tips to help ensure that you sleep soundly:

 - Turn off electronic devices before going to bed.

-- Avoid caffeine and alcohol, as they can negatively impact your sleep.
+- Avoid caffeine and alcohol in the evening as they can negatively impact your sleep.

 - Invest in a comfortable mattress and pillows.